mazenalaghbari/travel/README.md

 - It leverages the Google Generative AI API to generate personalized travel content based on your input.

+##  Gooel API gemini key

+Make sure to follow the provided steps to obtain your API key and replace it in the `.env` file for the application to work properly.

+##  run the application
+this application is built using Streamlit, a Python library for creating interactive web applications.
+To run the Travel Planner application, you simply need to execute the command streamlit run app.py in your terminal or command prompt after navigating to the project directory.
+Executing this command will start the Streamlit server, and you'll be able to access the Travel Planner application in your web browser by visiting the URL provided by Streamlit, typically http://localhost:8501.

+Once the server is running, you can interact with the Travel Planner interface directly in your browser to plan your trip according to your preferences.

 ## Installation

 To run the application locally, follow these steps: